kjleitz/notes/learn_on_cloud9.md

 ### Setting up shortcuts

 Those full commands are long and annoying to type out.
-Instead, we're going to make aliases so you can use them more easily.
+Instead, we can make aliases so you can use them more easily.
 Run the following commands:

 - `echo "alias rackup='rackup -p \$PORT -o \$IP'" >> ~/.bash_aliases`
 - `echo "alias shotgun='shotgun -p \$PORT -o \$IP'" >> ~/.bash_aliases`